raystack/frontier-python/docs/apis/tags/ServiceUserApi.md

 <a id="shield_service_list_service_users"></a>
 > V1beta1ListServiceUsersResponse shield_service_list_service_users(org_id)

-List service users of an organization
+List org service users

-Returns the users from all the organizations in a Shield instance.
-It can be filtered by keyword, organization, group and state.
-Additionally you can include page number and page size for pagination.
+Returns the service user of an organization in a Shield instance.
+It can be filter by it's state

 ### Example

+* Basic Authentication (Basic):
 ```python
 import shield_api
 from shield_api.apis.tags import service_user_api